NOW APPROVED FOR TEXAS AND MULTIPLE OTHER STATES FOR PI CONTINUING EDUCATION CREDITS - 18 HOURS FOR TEXAS,(including Ethics and Board Rules)

 If you've asked any of the above questions, read on...

-This course is designed for those who want to learn Surveillance or those who are wanting to brush up on their Surveillance skills.
-This course is also an excellent guide for Texas PI Agency OWNERS who currently don't offer surveillance.
+These courses are designed for those who want to learn Surveillance or those who are wanting to brush up on their Surveillance skills.
+The courses are also an excellent guide for PI Agency OWNERS who currently don't offer surveillance.
 It can not only teach YOU how to do surveillance, but also what to look for in a potential surveillance employee.
 If you aren't offering surveillance to your clients, you are missing out on potential income.

 If you are new to the Private Investigator industry, this Surveillance Course is a great tool for those who can’t seem to get hired because they don’t have any Surveillance experience, (most employees do Surveillance 90% of the time).